 - Throw away your harsh scrubs!
 Your pores don’t need that much cleaning now.
 Use a weekly mask to exfoliate, stimulate and nourish your skin instead.
 A charcoal detox mask (CosMedix Detox Charcoal Mask) for skin that still gets breakouts, more of a stimulating mask (CosMedix Pure Enzymes Mask) for normal skin and a hydrating, nourishing mask (Aspect Probiotic Sleep Mask) for sensitive and dryer skin.

 - Start using Vitamin B and C serums – every day!

 - If you have problematic skin, starting on a Vitamin A serum is essential.
 Let’s knock your pimples on their head!
 I don’t need to tell you not to pick at your pimples, do I?
 Start on an entry level Vitamin A and spot-treat if your skin is dry and/or sensitive.

 - Moisturise with a humectant moisturiser.
 This draws water in during the day and helps protect against water loss from your skin.
-Aspect Dr Hyaluronic serum or Aspect Dr Resveratrol or Osmosis MD Quench are all excellent moisturisers in this regard.
+Aspect Dr Hyaluronic serum or Aspect Dr Resveratrol or Osmosis MD Hydrate are all excellent moisturisers in this regard.
 Even if your skin is oily and you are scared a cream or lotion will clog your pores, consider using Aspect Dr Hyaluronic serum as an anti-ageing product.

 - UV Protection every single day!!
 UV’s are the single most ageing factor in our skin so find one your skin likes and use it religiously to save your skin.
 There’s some extra reading explaining how UV’s age your skin here.